Skip to content Skip to sidebar Skip to footer

 • Yogurt

-• Eggs (in some cases – depends on the type of vegetarian)
+• Eggs (optional, depending on the type of vegetarian)

-• Lacto-vegetarian – eats dairy but not eggs.
+• Lacto-vegetarian – Eats dairy but avoids eggs.

-• Ovo-vegetarian – eats eggs but not dairy.
+• Ovo-vegetarian – Eats eggs but avoids dairy.

-• Lacto-ovo vegetarian – eats both eggs and dairy.
+• Lacto-ovo vegetarian – Eats both dairy and eggs.

 What Is a Vegan Diet?

-A vegan diet goes one step further.
+A vegan diet is stricter than vegetarianism.
 Vegans avoid all animal-based products, not just meat and fish.
 This includes:

 • Eggs